julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 submission-check: confirms screenshots, prompt log, and docs are updated
 ```

-### Copilot focus
+### GitHub Copilot focus

-- Use Copilot to generate automation scripts.
+- Use GitHub Copilot to generate automation scripts.
-- Use Copilot to troubleshoot failing checks.
+- Use GitHub Copilot to troubleshoot failing checks.
-- Use Copilot to improve validation scripts.
+- Use GitHub Copilot to improve validation scripts.

 ### Deliverables